coryhouse/react-slingshot/README.md

 ##Initial Machine Setup
 1. **Install [Node 4.0.0 or greater](https://nodejs.org)**
 2. **Install [Git](https://git-scm.com/downloads)**.
+3. **Install [React developer tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) and [Redux Dev Tools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en)** in Chrome.
+(Optional, but helpful.
+The latter offers time-travel debugging.)
-3. On a Mac?
+4. On a Mac?
 You're all set.
 If you're on Linux or Windows, complete the steps for your OS below.

 **On Linux:**